SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

-Experts estimate that by the year 2030, nearly half of all adults in the United States will have obesity.
-Learning about the relationship between obesity and obstructive sleep apnea can help you understand your individual risk, the benefits of treatment for obesity, and when to talk to your doctor about your nighttime breathing and the quality of your sleep.
+Learning about the relationship between obstructive sleep apnea and obesity can help you understand your risk, the benefits of treating each condition, and when to talk to your doctor about your nighttime breathing and the quality of your sleep.

 Obesity is a common disease that affects metabolism and the regulation of body weight.
 Although a person’s behavior can contribute to weight gain, it’s important to note that lifestyle is only one risk factor for obesity.
 The risk of developing obesity is also related to a person’s genetics, other health conditions, stress, and their environment.